numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 optimization algorithms in a black-box scenario, applied within the COCO_ benchmarking platform.
 The performance assessment is based on *runtimes* measured in number of objective function evaluations to reach one or several target quality indicator values.
 We argue that runtime is the only available measure with a generic, meaningful, and quantitative interpretation.
-We discuss the choice of the targets and the aggregation of results by using averages, empirical distribution functions, and simulated restarts.
+We discuss the choice of the target values, runlength-based targets, and the aggregation of results by using simulated restarts, averages, and empirical distribution functions.

 .. raw:: latex